Skip to main content

 Click here for more information about UUSOM application requirements, Idaho state certification, and additional state requirements for Idaho residents.

-Through the Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program (PSEP), incoming Montana students who are certified residents of their home state may be eligible to attend the U of U School of Medicine at reduced or resident tuition rates.
+Through the Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program (PSEP), incoming Montana students who are certified residents of their home state may be eligible to attend the Spencer Fox Eccles School of Medicine at the University of Utah at reduced or resident tuition rates.

-Applicants who are not awarded PSEP funding, will pay non-resident tuition rates for the entirety of their medical school experience.
+Montana residents who are not awarded PSEP funding will pay non-resident tuition rates for the entirety of their medical school experience and will not be eligible to petition for Utah residency after the first year.

-Through the Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program (PSEP), incoming Wyoming students who were certified by their home state were previously eligible to attend the University of Utah School of Medicine at reduced tuition rates.
+Through the Western Interstate Commission for Higher Education (WICHE) Professional Student Exchange Program (PSEP), incoming Wyoming students who are certified by their home state may be eligible to attend the Spencer Fox Eccles School of Medicine at the University of Utah at reduced tuition rates.
+Currently, the state of Wyoming is offering very limited WICHE PSEP funding for all MD allopathic medical students.
+Interested applicants should refer to the PSEP Application by State information for their state for more details.

 Beginning Fall Semester 2021 or later, non-resident students (except those who indicated on their AMCAS application that their states of residence include Idaho, Montana, or Wyoming) are eligible for residency reclassification one year after their medical school studies commence.
 Students interested in reclassifying must meet the criteria outlined in the School of Medicine Residency Policy and submit all requested documentation by the specified deadlines.
 Information regarding reclassifying residency can be found here.